Kansas Air National Guard

 The Kansas Air National Guard (KS ANG) is the aerial militia of the State of Kansas, United States of America.
-It is, along with the Kansas Army National Guard, an element of the Kansas National Guard.
+It is a reserve of the United States Air Force and along with the Kansas Army National Guard, an element of the Kansas National Guard.

 As state militia units, the units in the Kansas Air National Guard are not in the normal United States Air Force chain of command.
 They are under the jurisdiction of the Governor of Kansas through the office of the Adjutant General of Kansas unless they are federalized by order of the President of the United States.
 The Kansas Air National Guard is headquartered in Topeka, and its commander is currently Brigadier General Bradley S. Link.

 Overview

 Under the "Total Force" concept, Kansas Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
 Kansas ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
 In addition, the Kansas Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

 Along with their federal reserve obligations, as state militia units the elements of the Kansas ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.